Last updated on December 24, 2025

 Mutagenic Growth lets you pump your creatures even when you’re tapped out which makes for a magnificent combat trick.

-Phyrexian Metamorph enters the battlefield and can be whatever you want it to be, making for wild combos in Commander.
+Phyrexian Metamorph, one of blue's best artifacts, enters the battlefield and clones a creature or artifact.
 Spellskite is a good blocker that can act as a lightning rod for removal spells.

 K'rrik, Son of Yawgmoth